Moreholidays April School Librarian Day

 Musical of the Day: All That Jazz

 Did You Know?
 You just might be seeing double.
 There is another holiday with the same title.
-International Jazz Day was also created in 1991 by Dr. Michael Denny, a board member on the New Jersey Jazz Society.
-It is celebrated in May
+In 1991, Dr. Michael Denny, a board member on the New Jersey Jazz Society, created a second International Jazz Day.
+It is celebrated in May.

 Jazz Trivia